TianlaiProject/tldev/PDU/README.md

 pdu_snmp.py is then developed by Jixia Li.

-Using snmp protocol is more efficient and has much faster respoinse and so is **suggested**.
+Using snmp protocol is more efficient and has much faster response and so is **suggested**.

 Using http protocol is **not** suggested becaused of authentication problem and slow response.